DebankurSaikia/Advanced-Programming/Assignment19_CSB24008/MyFirstRNApp/README.md

 - Dynamic theme toggling
 - Conditional styling for Light and Dark modes
 - Clean UI layout using Flexbox
+- Responsive user interface using React Native components

-## Sample Output
+## Output

-Screen recordings, and APK files are available in the `Sample-Output` directory of the assignment folder.
+Screen recordings and APK files are available in the `Sample-Output` directory of the assignment folder.